-We recognized asset impairments, restructuring, and other special charges of \$63.5 million and no charges for the quarters ended June 30, 2013 and 2012, respectively, and \$85.2 million and \$23.8 million for the six months ended June 30, 2013 and 2012, respectively.
-The 2013 charges related primarily to costs associated with the anticipated closure of a packaging and distribution facility in Germany and to severance costs for actions the company is taking, primarily outside the U.S., to reduce its cost structure and global workforce.
-The 2012 charges primarily relate to a change in our estimates of returned product related to the withdrawal of XigrisTM from the market during the fourth quarter of 2011.
+There were no asset impairments, restructuring, and other special charges recognized in the quarter ended September 30, 2013 compared to \$53.3 million during the same period in 2012.
+For the nine months ended September 30, 2013, we recognized \$85.2 million of asset impairments, restructuring, and other special charges compared to \$77.1 million during the same period in 2012.
+The 2013 charges related primarily to costs associated with the anticipated closure of a packaging and distribution facility in Germany and severance costs for actions the company is taking, primarily outside the U.S., to reduce its cost structure and global workforce.
+The 2012 charges related primarily to the recognition of an asset impairment resulting from the decision to stop development of a delivery device platform during the third quarter, and a charge in the first quarter of 2012 resulting from a change in our estimates of returned product related to the withdrawal of XigrisTM from the market during the fourth quarter of 2011.